rizitis/captain-slack/README.md

 - btw : I dont use Arch , <br>
 - But you'll find me wherever Slack lives x86{_64} aarch64 <br>

+Kastor:<br>
+It comes from the Greek name ‘Kastor’ that originates from the Old Greek word ‘kekasmai’ meaning ‘to excel’ or ‘to shine.’

+Isla:<br>
+It is the Spanish word for ‘island.’
+The name ‘Isla’ could also be a derivative of ‘Islay,’ an island off the west coast of Scotland.

 [Directories]<br>
 ```